 - Scalable analytics for the entire brand, local or not?

 The last of these key local search principles is integrating with and measuring what matters.
-You need to make sure your efforts are rewarded, by signing up new customers or driving new business to your locations.
-To capture this data, you must be able to report on what is gained or lost.
+You need to make sure your efforts are rewarded.
+Those rewards include signing up new customers or driving new business to your locations.
+To capture this data, you must report on gains and losses.

 A good way to start is by asking, “What are we looking to achieve?
 What metrics mean the most to us?
 What is the ROI benefit for running the campaign?”

 Determine how to add more consumer-centric content to your online presence.
-By adding reviews like Bazaarvoice or others, for example, you can send signals to search engines to increase rankings and drive user adoption.
+By adding reviews like Bazaarvoice or others, for example, you can send signals to search engines.
+These signals can increase rankings and drive user adoption.

-Taking each of the above considerations into account enables you to create a more effective strategy to move your large, multi-location business forward, and truly compete with the small businesses already established in each local market.
+Taking each of the above considerations into account enables you to create a more effective strategy.
+Strategy can move your large, multi-location business forward.
+This enables you to truly compete with the small businesses already established in each local market.

 You don’t need to know the right answer or have the perfect solution for each of the above right out of the gate.
 Simply getting the ball rolling is the biggest step and a huge financial decision.
-Begin the conversation with a provider that specializes in the enterprise space and can drive a better ROI at an increased rate is the best bet.
+Begin the conversation with a provider that specializes in the enterprise space.
+This provider should be able to drive a better ROI at an increased rate.

-If you are looking scale your local search objectives, take a look at Rio SEO and learn more about how it powers some of the largest global brands to achieve remarkable results in local, mobile, and social.
+If you are looking to compete in local markets and scale your local search objectives, take a look at Rio SEO.
+Discover how it powers some of the largest global brands to achieve remarkable results in local, mobile, and social.